What is American Ginseng?

 The Bottom Line

 Cultures across the world have prized ginseng for centuries for its numerous health benefits.
 American ginseng boasts its own unique benefits and could relieve erectile dysfunction, improve your focus and energy, and even shorten the length of your cold.
-While you should always talk to your doctor before taking any supplement, the buzz around ginseng isn’t just marketing buzz–this benefits of this ancient herb are solidly backed by science.
+While you should always talk to your doctor before taking any supplement, the buzz around ginseng isn’t just marketing buzz–the benefits of this ancient herb are solidly backed by science.*

 By: Miranda Perloff